airayzing/Help-Docs-v2/README.md

 ---
 description: >-
-  Complete documentation with all tricks and hacks to help you get started with ChatbotWorld
+  Complete documentation with all tricks and hacks to help you get started with Romulus
 ---

 # 🏠 Introduction

-## :white\_check\_mark: Get Started with ChatbotWorld
+## :white\_check\_mark: Get Started with Romulus

-ChatbotWorld is a SaaS-based chatbot builder software that automates business communication for you that gives plenty of benefits.
+Romulus is a SaaS-based chatbot builder software that automates business communication for you that gives plenty of benefits.

 We have built comprehensive documentation for you to quickly get started.
-ChatbotWorld Platform is primarily divided into the following sections.
+Romulus Platform is primarily divided into the following sections.

-1. Start with ChatbotWorld - Get started
+1. Start with Romulus - Get started
 2. Bot Management - To create, edit, manage, configure and integrate bots.
 3. Inbox - To manage all customer interactions with the Bot.
 4. Team- To manage your team.